 1 credit.
 One credit will be awarded for satisfactory completion of the internship.

 6 credits per year.
-JHU policy limits credit for internships, independent study and undergraduate research to a maximum of 6 per academic year, which begins in the summer.
+JHU policy limits credit for independent academic work to a maximum of 6 per academic year, which begins in the summer.
+This includes any independent study or research you are completing through your home department.

 40 hours.
 The minimum requirement is 40 hours of work experience.
 Based on the job description, however, a higher number of work hours may be required.
 Many firms require 80-120 hours or more.
 This amount will be agreed upon by the intern, supervisor and Leslie Kendrick prior to starting, and successful completion of those hours is required to earn 1 credit.